 Transport has a crucial role in ensuring Whangarei District continues to move forward.
 Historically, our transport system has been focused on the use of private vehicles.
-As the District's population continues to grow and more goods and services are coming in and out of the District, providing other forms transportation will be essential to creating a transport system that works for everyone in our community.
+As our District's population continues to grow and more goods and services are coming in and out of our District, providing other forms of transportation will be essential to creating a transport system that works for everyone in our community.

-To support this outcome, it is crucial that we align our transport and landuse planning.
+To support this outcome, it is crucial that we align our transport and land use planning.